JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 ### 2.3.3 Graph Queries in SQL

 Graph data can be represented in a relational database.
 In a relational database, you usually know in advance which joins you need in your query.
-In a graph query, you may need to traverse a variable number of edges before you find the vertex you’re looking for— that is, the number of joins is not fixed in advance.
+In a graph query, you may need to traverse a variable number of edges before you find the vertex you’re looking for—that is, the number of joins is not fixed in advance.

 In Cypher, ``:WITHIN*0..`` expresses that fact very concisely: it means “follow a WITHIN edge, zero or more times.”
 It is like the `*` operator in a regular expression.
 Since SQL:1999, this idea of variable-length traversal paths in a query can be expressed using something called recursive common table expressions (the WITH RECURSIVE syntax).
 The same query is 4 lines in Cyper and 29 lines in SQL.